bc-compsci-club/team-tech-project-website/docs/getting-started/faq.md

 ### What if I've never written a line of code before?

 That's OK!
 You should register anyway!
 We'll have plenty of resources and a few workshops in the coming weeks to get you up and running.
-If you ever get stuck on something, you can always ask for help in `#💻programming-help` on our Discord community.
+If you ever get stuck on something, you can always ask for help in `#programming-help` on our Discord community.

 ### What if I don't have a team?